-- A personal statement (no more than one double-spaced page) pertaining to your achievements, activities, career goals, and the effects of your disability(ies)
+- A personal statement about your achievements, activities, career goals, and the effects of your disability(ies);

-- Two (2) letters of reference addressing your academic success and potential, and...
+- Three letters of reference addressing your academic success and potential; and

-NOTE: If you receive a Johnson Scholarship, you must still apply for renewal consideration for each academic year in which you desire the award.
-Johnson Scholarship recipients may qualify for the award for up to twelve (12) semesters of undergraduate study.
+Note: If you receive a Johnson Scholarship, you must still apply for renewal consideration each academic year in which you desire the award.
+Johnson Scholarship recipients may qualify for the award up to twelve (12) semesters of undergraduate study.

 Renewal Applicants Must:

 - Continue to have unmet financial need based upon FAFSA;